sayurasm/AI-so-vits-svc/README.md

   If the folder structure is followed, you DO NOT NEED TO SPECIFY model path, config path, etc.
   (The latest model will be automatically loaded.)
   To train a model, run pre-resample, pre-config, pre-hubert, train.
-  To infer a model, run infer.
+  To infer a model, run infer

 Options:
   -h, --help  Show this message and exit.